jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 −
 4
 )
-.
-​

-α
-Δα
-​

-​
- ≲β
-V
+∣Δα/α∣≲∣β∣∣V/V
 ′
- (ϕ)
-V(ϕ)
-​
- (1.5×10
+ ∣(1.5×10
 −4
  ).
-Combined with astrophysical constraints (e.g.,
+This constrains only the coupling–slope combination; it does not by itself distinguish between finite-minimum and runaway potentials.
+Models with
 ∣
-Δ
-α
-/
-α
+𝛽
 ∣
-≲
-10
-−
-5
-∣Δα/α∣≲10
-−5
-  from quasar spectroscopy), this requires either a small coupling β β or a small ratio
-V
-/
-V
-′
-V/V
-′
-  (i.e. a very flat potential).
-This constraint does not determine whether V
-(
-ϕ
-)
-V(ϕ) has a finite minimum or a runaway form; it only bounds the product of the coupling and the potential slope.
-Models with β
 ∼
 1
-β∼1 and
+∣β∣∼1 and
-V
+∣
+𝑉
 /
-V
+𝑉
 ′
+∣
 ∼
-O
+𝑂
 (
 1
 )
-V/V
+∣V/V
 ′
- ∼O(1) are excluded unless additional screening mechanisms are present."
+ ∣∼O(1) are strongly disfavored unless screening mechanisms suppress the observable variation.

 ## Our result does not resolve the absolute cosmological constant problem
 10